Using Slack like a Slack developer

 How Slack uses Slack

-You might have heard Slack’s origin story: it began life as an internal tool that helped a games development company to collaborate better.
-Fast-forward to today, and Slack is used by teams all over the world – and all over the enterprise, from marketing and sales to HR to customer support, not to mention engineering teams.
+You might have heard Slack’s origin story: It began life as an internal tool that helped a games development company collaborate better.
+Fast-forward to today, and Slack is used by teams all over the world—and all over the enterprise, from marketing and sales to HR to customer support, not to mention engineering teams.
 It’s a channel-based messaging platform that brings people, data and tools together in one central place.
-And it’s highly adaptive, altering to suit the structures and working styles of all sorts of teams.
+And it’s highly adaptive, flexing to suit the structures and working styles of all kinds of teams.

-To demonstrate the value that Slack brings to teams, it’s often easier to show rather than tell.
-As a company with its own engineering teams looking to leverage Slack in everything that they do, we thought it made sense to turn the spotlight on ourselves.
-So here’s the story of how Slack’s developers use Slack in their everyday working lives.
+To demonstrate the value Slack brings teams, it’s often easier to show rather than tell.
+As a company with its own engineering teams looking to leverage Slack in everything they do, we thought it made sense to turn the spotlight on ourselves.
+So here’s the story of how Slack’s developers use Slack every day.

 Every team is different, so what works for us won’t necessarily work for everyone.
-But read on for some insights into the ways our engineering teams use Slack.
+But read on for some insights about our own engineering teams’ use of Slack.

 Vertical and horizontal collaboration

 No two engineering teams are the same.
-Your setup will vary depending on your size, structure, industry, whether your engineering teams are building a core product or supporting the wider work of the organisation – or both.
+Your setup will vary depending on your size, structure, industry, whether your engineering teams are building a core product or supporting the wider work of the organization—or both.
 The list goes on.

-Some organisations might have a traditional waterfall team structure, split according to development process chronology: architects, then developers, then testers and so on.
+Some organizations might have a traditional waterfall team structure, split according to development process chronology: architects, then developers, then testers, and so on.

-- Enterprise: the team that makes sure Slack can be scaled up for big businesses
+- Enterprise: The team that makes sure Slack scales for big businesses

-Each of these teams has their own goals and processes, but they all have to work together at different times, so collaboration has to be vertical and horizontal.
-That’s why we have cross-team channels that are project or goal-specific – for managing a feature launch or for end-of-quarter reporting, for example.
-Then there are function-specific channels, such as the one we use for front-end developers to share best practices across teams.
+Each of these teams has its own goals and processes, but they all have to work together at different times, so collaboration has to be vertical and horizontal.
+That’s why we have cross-team channels that are project or goal-specific—for managing a feature launch or for end-of-quarter reporting, for example.
+Then there are function-specific channels, like the one we use for front-end developers to share best practices across teams.

-Let’s take a closer look at one of these four pillars, the Platform team.
+Let’s take a deeper dive into one of these four pillars, the platform team.

-Like all of the four main engineering teams at Slack, the Platform team has a team channel that serves as their main base.
+Like all of the four main engineering teams at Slack, the platform team has a team channel that serves as its home base.
 This is where general team announcements happen.
-All team members are present, and the channel is open to employees from other teams who want to stay on top of what’s going on.
+All team members are present, and the channel is open to employees from other teams who want to check in.
 Then each feature in development has its own set of subteam channels.
 For example, the Block Kit team has the following:

 - #devel-block-kit

 Where day-to-day work is discussed and managed by engineers, project managers, designers, testers and others.
-Here, you can expect to see things such as code merges, design updates and drafts of product specs.
+You’d expect to see things like code merges, design updates and drafts of product specs.

 - #feat-block-kit